Part 3 of our Cooling Plan Series is all about

 READ PART 4 Visit #HeatIQ Home

-**This web site is provided for educational and informational purposes only and does not constitute providing medical advice.
+**This website is provided for educational and informational purposes only and does not constitute providing medical advice.
 The information provided should not be used for diagnosing or treating a health problem or disease, and those seeking personal medical advice should consult with a licensed physician.
 Always seek the advice of your doctor or other qualified health provider regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on ThermApparel’s website.
 If you think you may have a medical emergency, call 911 or go to the nearest emergency room immediately.
-Neither ThermApparel nor its employees, nor any contributor to this web site, makes any representations, express or implied, with respect to the information provided herein or to its use.
+Neither ThermApparel nor its employees, nor any contributor to this website, makes any representations, express or implied, with respect to the information provided herein or to its use.

 Please let us know if you have any other questions or ideas in the comments below, we will follow up.
 You can always reach us via: